 You can even call the driver straight from your App, and, if you enter your flight details when booking one of our cabs, we will track your flight to make sure you are on time.

-Cab bookings in Malta are very well priced, especially from a ride-hailing App.
-When using the eCabs app, you can choose to pay by Apple Pay, Google Pay, bank card or cash.
+Cab bookings in Malta are very well priced, especially from a ride-hailing app.
+When using the eCabs App, you can choose to pay by Apple Pay, Google Pay, bank card or cash.

 There are various different car types that you can choose from, depending on whether you are travelling alone or in a group, and how much luggage you have.

 If you would prefer to book an eCabs as soon as you land, you can do that too.
-Nowadays pick-ups are so fast that ASAP bookings are anyway just as reliable in Malta, with average pick-up times hovering around five minutes.
+Nowadays pick-ups are so fast that ASAP bookings are just as reliable in Malta, with average pick-up times hovering around five minutes.

 And when your holiday or business trip is over, eCabs will pick you up right behind your door.
 So you can enjoy a comfortable, safe ride to the airport.